-The above discussion and tables are based on shares of common stock issued and outstanding as of December 31, 2017 and excludes:
+The above discussion and tables are based on shares of common stock issued and outstanding as of March 31, 2018 and excludes:

-- § 21,739 shares of common stock issuable upon the exercise of a warrant outstanding as of December 31, 2017, at an exercise price of \$1.38 per share; - 4,120,333 shares of common stock (including 1,885,156 and 1,015,000 shares of common stock issuable upon the exercise of stock options granted subsequent to December 31, 2017 at exercise prices of \$2.02 and \$2.51 per share, respectively) reserved for future issuance as of December 31, 2017 under our 2017 Stock Option and Incentive Plan, any unissued shares of which will cease to be available for issuance upon the completion of this offering; - § shares of our common stock that will become available for future issuance under our 2018 Stock Option and Incentive Plan upon the effectiveness of the registration statement of which this prospectus forms a part; and - § shares of our common stock that will become available for future issuance under our 2018 Employee Stock Purchase Plan upon the effectiveness of the registration statement of which this prospectus forms a part.
+- § 21,739 shares of common stock issuable upon the exercise of a warrant outstanding as of March 31, 2018, at an exercise price of \$1.38 per share; - § 1,885,156 shares of common stock issuable upon the exercise of stock options outstanding as of March 31, 2018 under our 2017 Stock Option and Incentive Plan at an exercise price of \$2.02 per share; - § 1,220,177 shares of common stock (including 1,015,000 shares of common stock issuable upon the exercise of stock options granted subsequent to March 31, 2018 at an exercise price of \$2.51 per share) reserved for future issuance as of March 31, 2018 under our 2017 Stock Option and Incentive Plan; - § 800,000 additional shares of common stock authorized by our Board of Directors subsequent to March 31, 2018, for future issuance under our 2017 Stock Option and Incentive Plan; - shares of our common stock that will become available for future issuance under our 2018 Stock Option and Incentive Plan upon the effectiveness of the registration statement of which this prospectus forms a part (which includes unused shares reserved for issuance under our 2017 Stock Option and Incentive Plan that will become available under our 2018 Stock Option and Incentive Plan upon the completion of this offering); from which we have granted options to purchase shares of common stock, subject to and effective upon the closing of this offering, at an exercise price equal to the public offering price per share in this offering; and - § shares of our common stock that will become available for future issuance under our 2018 Employee Stock Purchase Plan upon the effectiveness of the registration statement of which this prospectus forms a part.

-New investors will experience further dilution if our outstanding warrant is exercised, new options or warrants are issued under our equity incentive plans or we issue additional shares of common stock, other equity securities or convertible debt securities in the future.
+New investors will experience further dilution if our outstanding warrant or stock options are exercised, new options or warrants are issued under our equity incentive plans or we issue additional shares of common stock, other equity securities or convertible debt securities in the future.